hacs/documentation/documentation/publish/integration.md

 It is preferred but not required to publish releases in your repository.

-*If you publish releases in your repository, HACS will present the user with a nice selection view of the 5 latest releases together with the default branch when they are installing or upgrading your integration.*
+*If you publish releases in your repository, HACS will present the user with a nice selection view of the 5 latest releases together with the default branch when they are downloading or upgrading your integration.*

 *If you don't publish releases in your repository, HACS will use the files in the branch marked as default.*